MY VIEW FROM THE COCKPIT

 My life was changed.

-John 6:28-29 is a very touching scripture to a sceptic seeker.
+John 6:28-29 is a very touching scripture.
 Jesus, the disciples, some of the Pharisees and some normal Jewish people were walking along the road.
 “Then they asked Him, ‘What must we do to do the works God requires?’”
 Notice “works” is pleural.
-That means the asker wanted a list of ALL the things a person MUST do to be able to enter into Heaven.
-What is the “have-to-do list?”
+That means the asker wanted a list of ALL the things a person MUST do to be able to enter Heaven.
+What is the “have to do list?”

 Jesus answered, “The work of God is this: to believe in the One He has sent.”
 As Jesus says “work” it is singular.
 “The list" is ONE thing only.
 True Christianity says salvation is simply believing in Jesus and NOT doing a list of must-do activities .

+The Apostle John tell us this more than 15 times in the first 11 chapters of his book.
 John 3:16 says the same thing.
-"For God so loved the world that He gave his only Son, that whoever believes in Him should not perish but have eternal life."
-The Apostle John tells us this more than 15 times in the first 11 chapters of his book.
-He wants you to know this is serious.
+“For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have eternal life.”
+Simply believing is the answer to eternal life with Him!

 As I slowly began to grasp this, peace, contentment and joy began to fill my life.
 Since that day my story only gets better.
 I am a changed man.
 My life has a purpose far greater than I had ever realized before.
 My life now centers on a daily walk with Him and it effects virtually every decision I make.